rnicholus/frame-grab.js/README.md

 yet complete.
 See the [issue tracker][issues] for information and progress on upcoming features.

+### Browser Support
+Frame-grab will not work in IE9 and older, or anything older than Safari 5.1.
+Every other modern browser should, in theory, work just fine.
+If you run into issues, please [file an issue][newissue].

 ### API
 See the [API documentation page][api].